itzsandeepshrma/WeatherX/README.md

 # WeatherX

-**WeatherX** is a futuristic, neon cyberpunk-style weather app built with pure HTML, CSS, and JavaScript — no external API keys required.
-It provides real-time weather updates based on your location or any searched city, featuring animated UI, live temperature, humidity, wind speed, and local time & date.
-No API keys, just vibes
+**WeatherX** is a futuristic, neon cyberpunk-style weather app built with pure HTML, CSS, and JavaScript.
+It provides real-time weather updates based on your location or any searched city, featuring animated UI, live temperature, humidity, wind speed, and local time & date, just vibes

 ---